Custom vs. Standard Forms

 You must add any other fields that you wish to collect data for.
 There are two types of data that you can collect: Neon Fields and Toolbox Fields.

-Neon Fields link directly to NeonCRM fields, both Standard Fields (such as City, First Name, and Last Name) and Account Custom Fields (such as Committee Name and Educator Type in the screenshot above - these are account custom fields created in our demo system).
+Neon Fields link directly to NeonCRM fields, both Standard Fields (e.g. City, First Name, and Last Name) and Account Custom Fields, if you have any.
 Data entered into these fields will feed directly into NeonCRM accounts.

 If your form is set up to create accounts, make sure to add the "First Name" and "Last Name" fields to your form page and set them as required.